-Guidance: Personnel records will include for each employee their contract, their current status and history, job title, salary, training, hours worked, and vacation time accrued.
-This indicator is not applicable to smallholders.
+Guidance: Personnel records will include for each employee their contract, their current status and history, job title, salary, training, hours worked, and vacation time and sick or parental leave accrued.

-2.7 Qualification, working experience and training of workers
+Qualification, working experience and training of workers

-2.7.1 Levels I and III CORE - Worker job descriptions, including necessary skills and legal status, and salary range shall be set in written form.
+CORE: Worker job descriptions, including necessary skills, legal requirements, and salary range shall be set in written form.